sb43/debrowser/README.md

 binomial distribution.

 ## Un-normalized counts
-DESeq2 rquires count data as input obtained from RNA-Seq or another high-thorughput sequencing experiment in the form of matrix values.
+DESeq2 requires count data as input obtained from RNA-Seq or another high-throughput sequencing experiment in the form of matrix values.
 Here we convert un-integer values to integer to be able to run DESeq2.
 The matrix values should be un-normalized, since DESeq2 model internally corrects for library size.
 So, transformed or normalized values such as counts scaled by